 There were precious few negative reviews for Sage Business Cloud Accounting.
 Customers simply love the Sage Business Cloud Accounting platform, as did we.
 The reason is simple.
 Many other online accounting providers offer an excellent interface, a neat dashboard, and a clever solution.
 They make a lot of money in the first couple of years; then they fail to maintain quality of service years in.

 Sage is not like that - they focus on fundamentals first, and the novel features a distant second.
 It’s why they have a better customer retention rate than any other online accounting platform.
 And this shows in customer reviews across various platforms.

 #3 Zoho Books

-Zoho is known for having a product for every single function and offers a high level of seamless interoperability between these packages.
-So Zoho Books is specifically designed for accounting, but if you need other modules (document signing, HR, finance, CRM), you can just add them.
+Zoho is known for having a product for every imaginable function and offers a high level of seamless interoperability between these packages.
+So Zoho Books is specifically designed for accounting, but you can just add any of them if you need other modules, for example, document signing, HR, finance, or CRM.
 Zoho Books itself is easy to use, reasonably priced, and super intuitive.
 We loved it!
 But there are some caveats.

-Zoho Books offers a huge number of features for all accounting purposes.
+Zoho Books offers a vast number of features for all accounting purposes.
 The complete list for the Zoho Books package includes:

 - Bank Reconciliation (Basic)

 - Expense Tracking (Basic)